nikolajRoager/PracticalProgramming_exercises/homework/5-lineq/readme.md

 In part B I invert

-In part C, I measure the time of the QR decomposition at different N, note that I measure the time from inside the program, rather than outside it.
-This is so that I only measure the decomposition and skip the time taken to load and generate the matrices, I measurethe time to decompose a 2x2 to a 256x256 matrix.
+I do part C twice, first method, use system clock internaly C# methods for timing ONLY the decomposition, advantages: compact, just one program with a for-loop inside, the setup of the matrix is NOT counted, and the internal clock has higher precision (milli seconds range).
+Disadvantage, if other programs run at the same time, the result will be effected.

+Second method, (C_time_single.cs) I just set up and run ONCE, timing with `time`) I repeat this for as many matrix sizes as before. the time utility has WORSE precision (output is limited to 10 milli seconds)

+WARNING, I explicitly call `/usr/bin/time`, rather than `time`!!! this is because zsh overwrites time with its own (far inferior) version

+I test this (both ways) for matrices from 2x2 to a 300x300 .

-I fit this to a a x^3+b function, this is done using my result from the next homework, which is included as fit.cs, I believe from that homework that this function is working.
-In this case I use 1 milli second as the uncertainty, as the timing function I used returned integer milli seconds.
+In either version of C, I fit this to a a a x^3+b function, this is done using my result from the next homework, which is included as fit.cs, I believe from that homework that this function is working.

+The fits both work, showing that the function runs in the expected time (I did not really do a chi^2 test or anything, it just looks fine I guess) The second method with `time` is worse, because the time utility has worse resolution has a noticably larger offset and slightly different coefficient a, likely due to time wasted reading from the input and setting up the matrix.